taajik/Stego_Tool/README.md

 > Image steganography is the practice of concealing information within the data of digital images without altering their visual appearance.[1]

 This tool, implements the LSB (least significant bit) steganography method.
-Utilizing the minor effects of these bits on appearances of an image, the payload can be split into units of two bits and replace two least significant bits of a one-bit subpixel (each of the RGB values).
+Utilizing the minor effects of these bits on appearances of an image, the payload can be split into units of two bits and replace two least significant bits of a one-byte subpixel (each of the RGB values).

 The core steganography functions written in Python can be found in [stego/steganographer.py](stego/steganographer.py) and used separately.